1934 Constantine riots: Background

 The 1934 Constantine riots can be contextualized by the rising antisemitism in French Algeria.
-One source of the tension was the Crémieux Decree, which was implemented in October 1870, and allowed for Algerian Jews to gain French citizenship.
-For the French government, this decree was considered part of the so-called "civilizing mission" in North Africa.
-Various French parties and individuals were against this decision, and many of the reasons were rooted in antisemitism or xenophobia more generally.
+One source of the tension was the Crémieux Decree, which was implemented in October 1870 and gave Algerian Jews French citizenship.
+For the French government, the decree was considered part of the so-called "civilizing mission" in North Africa.

+Various French parties and individuals were against the decision, and many of the reasons were rooted in antisemitism or xenophobia more generally.
 One of the reasons for the French to oppose the decree was that they believed that the Jews were more suitable for commercial jobs, and they were afraid that French citizenship would allow more Jews into the French military.
 Many right-wing, radical French nationalists agreed with Charles du Bouzet's claim that the Algerian Jews were simply incompatible with Western civilization.
 Du Bouzet, the former prefect of Oran and special commissioner to Algeria, noted that it was the Algerian Jews' "morals, language and clothing" that made them Arab, hence different from the French.
 The radical French nationalists saw the gradual political inclusion and assimilation of the Algerian Jews into the French community as a threat to the "native" French society.

 There were spikes in antisemitism in Algeria in the early 20th century.
-For instance, Dr Jules Molle, who spearheaded the antisemitic Unions Latines movement, became the mayor of Oran in 1925 and became the city's deputy in 1928.
+For instance, Dr Jules Molle, who spearheaded the antisemitic Unions latines movement, became the mayor of Oran in 1925 and became the city's deputy in 1928.
 Abbé Gabriel Lambert, who claimed that the political left promoted "Jewish imperialism", became Oran's mayor in 1934.
 Local newspapers in both Oran and Constantine, Le Petit Oranais and La Tribune, respectively, regularly propagated antisemitic messages.

 Evidence suggests that the antisemitic French settler population attempted to instill antisemitic sentiments in the Muslim Algerian population and induce altercations between Constantine's Muslims and Jews.
 Based on contemporary press and police reports, there is no evidence that antisemitic messages were publicly propagated by the local Muslim politicians or clerics in the 1920s and 1930s.

-There was also wide belief that Nazis instigated it.
+There was also a wide belief that Nazis had instigated the riot.